EOEPCA/eoepca-ap-editor/README.md

 build an Application Package following the
 [OGC Best Practice for Earth Observation Application Package](https://docs.ogc.org/bp/20-089r1.html).

 The editor uses FastAPI for the Backend to manage user workspace and application package version and VueJS for the Frontend.

+The documentation can be found [here](https://spaceapplications.github.io/eoepca-ap-editor/current/).

 ## Development Environment